espadrine/espadrine.github.com/blog/src/two-postgresql-sequence-misconceptions.md

 The order of the sequence does not follow creation order.

+From then on, developers may write some queries ordering by ID, and some ordering by timestamp, expecting an identical order.
+That incorrect assumption may break their business logic.

 Lest you turn your heart to another false god, that behavior remains the same with serializable transactions.